macky34/netbox-pve-sync/README.md

 - **NB_API_URL**: The URL to your NetBox instance. (ex: https://netbox.example.org)
 - **NB_API_TOKEN**: The token created previously. (ex: f74cb99cf552b7005fd1a616b53efba2ce0c9656)

-You can also set the `NB_CLUSTER_ID` env variable in order to indicate the ID of the cluster that will be used in NetBox.
+You can also set the env variables below:

+- **NB_CLUSTER_ID**: The ID of the cluster that will be used in NetBox.
+- **NB_API_HTTP_SESSION_VERIFY**: Boolean; specifies whether SSL/TLS certificate verification is performed for HTTP requests to the NetBox API, and should be disabled only for testing or when using self-signed certificates.

 You'll also need to perform a minimal configuration on NetBox: